 Creativity is a force of healing, beauty, insight and empowerment that can benefit us all.

-Personally I have a strong affinity for both music and poetry.
-I have always been a singer and also dabble in songwriting.
-For the curious, here are scores for a few simple pieces I have written that might be used in church life (click the hotlinked blue text to open up a pdf):
+I have a strong affinity for both music and poetry.
+I have always been a singer and also dabble in song-writing.
+For the curious, here are scores of a few simple pieces I have written for use in church life (click the hotlinked blue text to open up a pdf):

 During seminary I wrote a piece that was more of a ballad.
 The song, "Do You See the Worth In Me?" was my way of processing and sharing what I had witnessed, when I offered a pastoral presence in a day shelter for homeless people.
 Click the "play" button on the image to hear the song and watch the music video.

 Though I don't write as much poetry as I used to, I still enjoy this form.
 Once in a while my poetry finds its way into worship.
 Mostly it's just for me.
 I do like to write original words for worship, such as opening and closing words, poetic readings, guided meditations and prayers from the heart.
 (You can find a few of them on Worship Web.)
 Following are several of my poems that are simply poems.